Conduitry/defiler/GUIDE.md

 # Usage

-First, [create a new `Defiler` instance](API.md#defiler), initializing it with the directory to watch, the transform, and the generators.
+First, [create a new `Defiler` instance](API.md#defiler), initializing it with the directories to watch, the transform, and the generators.

 Then, call its [`exec()` method](API.md#exec) to set everything in motion.
 This returns a `Promise` that will resolve when the initial wave of processing has completed.